richie-0/sentiment_analysis/README.md

 # Sentiment Analysis on Amazon Product Reviews

 # This Jupyter notebook performs sentiment analysis on Amazon product reviews using spaCy and TextBlob.
-It analyzes the sentiment of customer reviews and visualizes the results using word clouds.
+It analyzes the sentiment of customer reviews and visualises the results using word clouds.

 ## Table of Contents